caio-moliveira/jobs-category-sql-project/README.md

 Salary and Compensation

 1. What is the average salary (in USD) for different job titles?
-   - Query to calculate and compare average salaries for job like "Data Scientist"
+   - Query to calculate and compare average salaries for jobs like "Data Scientist"

 2. How does the average salary (in USD) vary by job category?
    - Query to find out which job category (e.g., Data Engineering, Data Science, Data Architecture) offers the highest and lowest average salaries.